RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

           name: cloudinitdisk
 ~~~

-Finally let's call out two snipped that set up our netwokring.
-In this first section we define the first (nic-0) interface on the machine.
+Finally let's call out two snippets that set up our networking.
+In this first section we define the first (nic-0) interface on the machine:

 ~~~bash